futurice/windows-app-development-best-practices/README.md

 Visual Studio is the defacto IDE for developing Windows apps.
 The free express versions are okay for getting started, but lacks some important features such as support for [extensions](https://visualstudiogallery.msdn.microsoft.com/).
 Pro version adds support for all the different project types in a single installation, additional productivity features, support for extensions, and some team collaboration features.
 Premium mainly adds built in testing support beyond simple unit testing, and Ultimate adds enhanced debugging, architecture, and code analysis tools.

+### Use Productivity Power Tools ([2013](https://visualstudiogallery.msdn.microsoft.com/dbcb8670-889e-4a54-a226-a48a15e4cace))

+A free visual studio extension from Microsoft.
+It lacks some features of the commercial [JustCode](http://www.telerik.com/products/justcode.aspx) and [ReSharper](https://www.jetbrains.com/resharper/), but doesn't seem to slow your IDE down at all either.

 ### Use NuGet

 Nuget is Microsoft's take on a package manager.
 There's a Visual Studio extension called NuGet Package Manager preinstalled into newer Visual Studios.
 Bottom line: Use it for external references if you don't need to include the source code in your Solution.